We exist to give individuals and families searching for drug, alcohol, and mental health treatment unbiased, reliable, and trustworthy choices.

 We believe it is only through connection, collaboration, and love that true recovery and progress is sustainable.
 We therefore surround ourselves with a world-class team of leaders and advisors:

-- Dr. Jesse Hanson, Co-Founder and Clinical Advisor of Helix Healthcare Group, specializing in neuroscience, somatic psychotherapy and trauma resolution; Interventionist on A&E show Intervention
+- Dr. Jesse Hanson, Founder and Clinical Advisor of Hanson Healing and Helix Healthcare Group (Now Closed), specializing in neuroscience, somatic psychotherapy and trauma resolution; Interventionist on A&E show Intervention

 - Tim Ryan, former addict and star of Dope Man, A&E show about heroin addiction and recovery; Founder & Chairman of his foundation, A Man in Recovery Foundation (AMIRF), which helps get indigent people into non-profit addiction treatment centers

 - Emerson Spartz, CEO of Dose, one of the world's fastest-growing digital media companies

 - Ben Carson Jr., Chairman of Interprise Partners

 - Joseph Hahn, CPA of 50 years; longtime friend and investor